PeterBParker/OneYearNightmare/README.md

       - Use the Suspense feature of React 18 which handles all the async and loading state nastiness for me. (https://swizec.com/blog/react-18-and-the-future-of-async-data/)
       - **DONE** Figure out how to asynchronously retrieve data without query waterfalls, effective caching, etc.
     - **DONE** Fix the ComicRouter.
 Upgrading the react-router lib has broken the website. doh.
-    - Change `./src/components/comics/ComicViewer.js`
-      - getRelValidObjs on line 65 should be changed to a function that returns if the page exists with the given uuid
-      - getFilePath should return the image path in the Firebase Database given a page uuid
-      - The DesktopPageView and MobilePageView should be refactored to just take the page uuid and then make the relevant API calls to get the data they need rather than passing a big json object through.
-    - Change `./src/components/comics/PageDetailsCard.js` to call the API to get the data rather than using an object with the data passed into the props
+    - Change the components to pull from the server
+      - **DONE** Navigation buttons
+      - **DONE** Pages in the db are missing their chapter id (and season id?)
+      - **DONE** Augment data import script to generate and save public urls as a part of the page data
+      - Create development test data because page download urls
-    - Do the same for `./src/components/comments/Comments.jsx`
+        - Add avatars to the test data
+        - Remove actual user's comments and avatars from test data
+      - Add page info to the page cards
+      - Load the icons on the archive page
+      - Add loading animations
     - Figure out how to reduce the number of unnecessary queries
+    - Fix the styling

   - Add an "admin" type to user accounts
   - Add an nav button for admin accounts to "Page Management"